sensu/sensu-docs-legacy/source/docs/0.20/rabbitmq.md

 ### Hardware requirements

 The Sensu transport does not require message persistence, making throughput the primary concern for RabbitMQ (i.e. memory is more important than disk performance).
 When starting with a RabbitMQ cluster it is important to use systems (e.g. virtual machines) with sufficient compute, memory, and network resources.
-Although it's challenging to provide "recommended hardware requirements" for the broad variety of Sensu deployments, we have found that starting with three nodes equivalent to [AWS EC2 m3.medium instances](http://aws.amazon.com/ec2/instance-types/#M3) generally provides a solid baseline for monitoring upwards of 1000+ servers, each reporting 10-20 checks & metrics at 10-second resolution.
+Although it's challenging to provide "recommended hardware requirements" for the broad variety of Sensu deployments, we have found that starting with three nodes equivalent to [AWS EC2 m3.medium instances](http://aws.amazon.com/ec2/instance-types/#M3) generally provides a solid baseline for monitoring 1000+ servers, each reporting 10-20 checks (& metrics) at a 10-second interval.

 ### RabbitMQ cluster configuration